roots/docs/sage/use-blade-icons.md

 ## Caching icons in production

-When deploying your Sage template using Trellis, it's recommended to enable icon caching to optimize performance.
-To do this, modify the `deploy_build_after` hook within your `deploy-hooks/build-after.yml` file.
+It's recommended to enable icon caching to optimize performance by running `wp acorn icons:cache` during deployment.

+If you are using Trellis, modify the `deploy_build_after` hook within your `deploy-hooks/build-after.yml` file:

 ```yml
 - name: Cache Blade UI Icons